marsgroves/HackTheBox/README.md

         What Is Hack The Box?
 It is an online platform that tests and helps you advance your skills in penetration testing and cybersecurity.
 It contains a multifarious amount of challenges and various levels of machines of your choice that you can selectively hack (easy, medium, hard).
 Some of the challenges consists of real world simulation scenarios.
+Other challenges lean more toward a capture-the-flag (CTF) style of challenges.